This knitting guide will help show beginner knitters how to get started knitting today.

 Note: You don't have to buy super long knitting needles right now unless you want too.

-When you have time you can read all about the beginning knitting steps on my getting started page.
-It's covers choosing yarn and needles.
+When you have time you can have a look at my getting started page.
+It covers choosing yarn and needles.

-My two favorites are the long tail cast on and the knitted cast on.
-Cast on about 20 or 30 stitches to practice.
+My favorites are the long tail cast on and the knitted cast on.

 All done?
 Great!

-4. Next you need to learn how to knit stitch, the funnest stitch and my favorite stitch.
+4. Next you need to learn how to knit stitch, it's still my favorite stitch.

-Keep practicing knitting stitches until you feel comfortable and then you can move on to number five of this knitting guide.
+Keep practicing knitting stitches until you feel comfortable, then you can move on to lesson 5.

 Note: Knitting every stitch on every row is called Garter stitch

 5. The next knitting guide lesson is to learn how to purl stitches.

-6. When you finish practicing the knitting and purling lessons you need to learn how to cast off stitches.
-It's also known as binding off.
+6. When you finish practicing knitting and purling you'll need to learn how to cast off stitches